civboot/pearid/README.md

   <input class='pearid-signature'></input>
   <input type="button" onclick="pearFormButton('user-form')" value="Submit">
 </form>
-<p><textarea rows="1" cols="5" id="pearid"></textarea>

 ```

-Will have the `pearid-payload` element`'s innerText set to:
+When first loaded, the extension will do nothing because the `id=pearid` element
+has `value=noid`.
+Clicking the `Get PearId` button will clear this field and
+cause the PearId extension to fill it with your Pear Id (your public key).
+The
+server can then use this to identify you (look up your "username" that they have
+stored) as well as verify the signatures generated.

+On page load (and any changes to `pearid-value` elements), the page's
+`pearid-payload` value/s will updated and the `pearid-signature` value/s to the
+signature of each form's payload signed using your private key.

+For example, the values shown above results in the following payload:

 ```
 [["user","Alice Bob"],["birthdate","2001-10-31"],["uuid","a-unique-id"]]
 ```

-The `pearid-signature` element will be set to the signature of the payload signed using your private key.

-Finally the `pearid` will be populated with your public key (pearid), and can be
-used by the server to identify you.

 When the user hits `submit`, the `submitForm` javascript will see the updated
-payload, signature and id; which they then send to the server.
+payload, signature and PearId; which they then send to the server which should
+validate the uuid and ACL the PearId (lookup the public key hash for the user
+authorizations).

 ## Webpage / Server Requirements
 Designing a webpage to interact with the pearid extension is easy.